blackstream-x/smallparts/docs/smallparts.l10n.time_indications.md

 > Returns the time component given as a keyword argument, pretty printed
 > in the language *lang* as defined in **NUMBER_CATEGORIES**.
-> If multiple time component are given, only the smallest unit is processed.
+> If multiple time components are given, only the smallest unit is processed.
 > Raises a ValueError if no time component was given.

 ## Usage examples